 LYCRA, ITALIAN STYLE

-RRD – Roberto Ricci Designs’ Holistic Technology®, honed by the Tuscan company’s research and development, has culminated in a S/S 2019 collection of pure colors, shapes and materials that are buoyant and foldable, hence ideal for .
+RRD – Roberto Ricci Designs’ Holistic Technology®, honed by the Tuscan company’s research and development, has culminated in a S/S 2019 collection of pure colors, shapes and materials that are buoyant and foldable, hence ideal for travelers.
 The fundamental fabric is Lycra, which becomes highly breathable and almost impalpable, resulting in classic cut shirts, trousers and fleeces that are soft to the touch and exude sartorial glamour.
 Garments pared back to their essence in perfect Italian style.
 A new 500 m² showroom will open in May 2019 at Via Tortona 31, Milan.

 www.robertoriccidesigns.com